 NAMI Family-to-Family (F2F)

 NAMI Family-to-Family (F2F) is a free, 12-session educational program for family, significant others and friends of people living with mental illness.
-The course typically meets one night a week for 12 weeks in the fall.
+The course typically meets one night a week for 12 weeks.

 F2F is a designated evidenced-based program.
 Research shows that the program significantly improves the coping and problem-solving abilities of the people closest to an individual living with a mental health condition.
 NAMI Family-to-Family is taught by NAMI-trained family members who have been there, and includes presentations, discussion and interactive exercises.
 NAMI Family-to-Family not only provides critical information and strategies for taking care of the person you love, but you’ll also find out that you’re not alone.
 Recovery is a journey, and there is hope.
 The group setting of NAMI Family-to-Family provides mutual support and shared positive impact—you can experience compassion and reinforcement from people who understand your situation.
 You can also help others through your own experience.
 In the program, you’ll learn how to manage crises, solve problems and communicate effectively, taking care of yourself and managing your stress.